ericosur/ericosur-snippet/README.md

 ## note

 Though the most scripts are written in perl, they are not used or reviewed recently.
-In recent year I write python scripts for soving my problems.
+In recent year I write python scripts to solve my problems.

 ## history